dasariramacharan/daily-coding/Design-Patterns.md

 7.Leader Election
        Coordinate the actions performed by a collection of collaborating task instances in a distributed application by electing one instance as the leader that assumes responsibility for managing the other instances.

+8.Sidecar
+        Deploy components of an application into a separate process or container to provide isolation and encapsulation.